iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 Setting a *Control Voltage* results in the same behavior in both the *Propeller Motor Controller* and *Multi Turn Angle Controller*.
 Setting a Control Voltage is the same as directly setting the calculated output voltage from the PID controller.
-An important note here is that commanding a voltage is essentially performing open loop velocity control in which the commanded voltage is multiplied by your module's KV producing a velocity target.
-For example, with a module with a KV of 150, a voltage command of
+An important note here is that commanding a voltage is essentially performing open loop velocity control in which the commanded voltage is multiplied by your module's Kv producing a velocity target.
+For example, with a module with a Kv of 150, a voltage command of
 2V would result (in the ideal case) in a rotational speed of :math:`300 \text{rpm}`, or :math:`31.41\frac{rad}{s}`.
 In reality, the output velocity will be close to, but not exactly, :math:`31.41\frac{rad}{s}`.
 In general, the output velocity will be lower than expected due to drag.